 A common set of accounting policies and principles has been defined for the new ABN AMRO Group.
-To that end, the accounting policies and principles of ABN AMRO Bank have been harmonised with the accounting policies and principles of ABN AMRO Group.
-An overview of the effect of the accounting policy harmonisation is provided in the appendix to this document - ABN AMRO Group N.V. condensed Interim Financial Statements 2010 under General Information, Accounting Policy harmonisation.
-The impact of accounting policy harmonisation on opening equity as at 1 January 2009 of the businesses which demerged into ABN AMRO Bank is not significant.
+To that end, the accounting policies and principles of Fortis Bank Nederland have been harmonised with the accounting policies and principles of ABN AMRO Group.
+An overview of the effect of the accounting policy harmonisation is provided in the appendix to this document - ABN AMRO Group N.V.
+Interim Financial Statements 2010 under General Information, Accounting Policy harmonisation.
+The impact of accounting policy harmonisation on opening equity as at 1 January 2009 is not significant.